Nick van Bloss: Music and piano

 Van Bloss began piano lessons at the relatively late age of eleven.
 Although his brother had been a budding pianist, van Bloss himself had never felt drawn to the piano; moreover, his parents had got rid of the family piano when his brother began his drug habit.
 However, once he began his study of the instrument, van Bloss took to it and progressed quickly.
 He entered the Royal College of Music in London at the age of fifteen to study as a Junior and then, at seventeen, to attend full-time.

 At the college, van Bloss excelled, but was held back by his tics and his condition, which still was undiagnosed.
 He studied with Yonty Solomon and won numerous prizes.
+He tooke further lessons from Benjamin Kaplan.
 In a master-class held at the Royal College of Music in 1987, the Russian pianist Tatiana Nikolayeva described van Bloss as "already a pianist".
 However, his relationship with the college was unhappy.
 He was in constant conflict with College authorities, who, he felt, appreciated neither his talent nor the difficulties that accompanied living under his condition.